 Collected Short Stories of Isabella Valancy Crawford.
-Canadian Poetry Press
+Canadian Poetry Press and

 The Writings of David Thompson, Volume 1.
-McGill-Queen's University Press
+McGill-Queen's University Press and

 In an age of online resources, the publication of two authoritative texts based on recovery scholarship is a refreshing reminder of the intrinsic value of the book.
 Canadian Poetry Press in particular has played a vital role in leading this country’s recovery work for several decades, especially with regard to early Canadian writers.
 The Collected Short Stories of Isabella Valancy Crawford brings together all of the known thirty-two short stories that Crawford published during her lifetime.
 Prepared with thoughtful, scholarly rigour, this book is more than just an anthology of Crawford’s work: it is a detailed critical resource for Crawford scholars as well as those interested in early Canadian fiction.
 In addition to the stories, Len Early and Michael Peterman have included in the edition comprehensive textual and explanatory notes sections, a bibliography related to Crawford’s short fiction, and a substantial introduction.